 Joan T. McDonald

-As the senior vice president of enrollment management at Drexel University, Joan McDonald oversees the enrollment of approximately 9,000 new undergraduate and graduate students each year.
-McDonald joined Drexel in 1996 as a director of undergraduate admissions, and in 2000 was appointed dean of enrollment management.
-Named senior vice president in 2009, she serves as a member of the President's Cabinet and advises the Administration and Board of Trustees on enrollment trends, student demand, and allocation of the $145M institutional aid commitment.
-She oversees a team of 100 professional and support staff who recruit for the University nationally and internationally; qualify and select new students; and assist students and families with the financing of their postsecondary education.
-She also oversees the Enrollment Management Strategic Communications Group, which annually wins national and regional awards for both electronic and print communications.
+As the Senior Vice President of Enrollment Management at Drexel University, Joan McDonald oversees the enrollment of approximately 9,000 new undergraduate and graduate students each year.
+McDonald joined Drexel in 1996 as a director of undergraduate admissions, and in 2000 was appointed Dean of Enrollment Management.
+In 2004, she was promoted to Vice President and assumed responsibility for the University’s $350 million financial aid portfolio.
+Named Senior Vice President in 2009, she serves as a member of the President’s Cabinet and advises the Administration and Board of Trustees on enrollment trends, financial aid policy and student demand.
+She oversees a team of 100 professional and support staff who recruit nationally and internationally as well as qualify and select students for the University.
+She also oversees the Enrollment Management Strategic Communication Group, which annually wins national and regional awards for both electronic and print communications.

 McDonald also serves as an adjunct faculty member in the Drexel University School of Education where she teaches a popular course in enrollment marketing, and she frequently speaks regionally and nationally on trends in college choice.

 In addition to University service, McDonald chairs the Board of Directors for Campus Philly, an economic development organization focused on attracting and retaining new talent for the Philadelphia region.
-She also serves on the Board of Directors for Philadelphia Futures, the Delaware Valley Science Fair, and the Philadelphia Police Foundation.
+She also serves on the Board of Directors for Philadelphia Futures, and the Delaware Valley Science Fair.

 Prior to joining Drexel, McDonald held administrative positions at the University of Chicago and Clark University in Worcester, Massachusetts.
-She holds a master's degree in higher education administration from Loyola University of Chicago and a baccalaureate degree from Marquette University.
-Born and raised in the Philadelphia area, McDonald now resides in Haddonfield, New Jersey, with her partner, Margaret M. Guenveur.
+She holds a graduate degree in higher education administration from Loyola University Chicago and a baccalaureate degree from Marquette University.
+Born and raised in the Philadelphia area, McDonald now resides in Haddonfield, New Jersey with her partner, Margaret M. Guenveur.